Interrupts in 8086 microprocessor

 An interrupt is a condition that halts the microprocessor temporarily to work on a different task and then returns to its previous task.
 An interrupt is an event or signal that requests the CPU’s attention.
 This halt allows peripheral devices to access the microprocessor.
 Whenever an interrupt occurs, the processor completes the current instruction and starts the implementation of an Interrupt Service Routine (ISR) or Interrupt Handler.
 ISR is a program that tells the processor what to do when the interrupt occurs.
 After the ISR execution, control returns to the main routine where it was interrupted.
 In the 8086 microprocessor following tasks are performed when the microprocessor encounters an interrupt:

-- The value of flag register is pushed into the stack.
-It means that first the value of SP (Stack Pointer) is decremented by 2 then the value of flag register is pushed to the memory address of stack segment.
+- The value of the flag register is pushed into the stack.
+It means that first, the value of SP (Stack Pointer) is decremented by two then the value of the flag register is pushed to the memory address of the stack segment.

 - The value of starting memory address of CS (Code Segment) is pushed into the stack.